y-scope/clp/docs/src/user-guide/reference-text-search-syntax.md

 `*`).

 :::{tip}
-Queries where words contain wildcards are generally[^1] slower than queries where the words are separate from any wildcards.
-For example, the query `ERROR c*4 FAILED!` will likely take longer to complete than the query ` ERROR container_4 FAILED!` (assuming they match the same log events).
+Queries where words[^1] contain or are attached to wildcards are generally slower than queries where the words are separate from any wildcards.

+For example, the query `ERROR c*4 FAILED!` (interpreted internally as `*ERROR c*4 FAILED!*`) will likely take longer to execute than the query ` ERROR container_4 FAILED!` (assuming they match the same log events).
+In the former, `ERROR` has an implicit preceding wildcard, `c*4` contains a wildcard, and `FAILED` does not (`!` is a delimiter by default).
+In the latter, all three words are detached from any wildcards.
 :::

 ## Quoting in the UI